 4. Reduces Hair Graying And Gives You A Healthy Tan

 Gray hair (canities) is a feature associated with aging, which is dependent on the presence or absence of a pigment called melanin.
-The designated cells, melanocytes, produce this pigment in their cytoplasms.
+The designated cells, melanocytes, produce this pigment in their cytoplasm.

 The percentage availability of this melanin pigment is responsible for your natural skin and hair color.
 Tyrosine gets converted into melanin by a tightly controlled process in the melanocytes.

-Tyrosine deficiency can lead to premature or accelerated hair graying and skin pigmentation.
+Tyrosine deficiency can lead to premature or accelerated hair graying and skin pigmentation, though a healthy diet with a variety of protein sources (from nuts, seeds, eggs, fish, etc.) can help delay or prevent these effects.
 This could also indicate a breach in your immune system and resistance that can lead to cancers (5),(6),(7).